Rasmusafj/02807-exploring-category-prediction-tools/README.md

 the `super_path` variable to match the root of the project on your local machine.

-Then simply go to directory `./wiki_catpred_app/` and execute `./manage.py run-server`.
+Then simply go to directory `./wiki_catpred_app/` and execute `./manage.py runserver`.
 This will launch the app on localhost using port 8000.
 Go to the URL `http://127.0.0.1:8000/prediction/` in order to predict a new document.

 Note that if you want to test an unseen document, you first need to extract the text